davidlatwe/pyblish-topic-collection/README.md

 Topics collected in here will be simplified, for the purpose of **reducing tl;dr**.

 As for what will be simplified or how, is depend on the editor's point of view.
+There is no right nor wrong.

-Editor should be fair about what to keep and what to loose, and need to organize them.
+Editor should be fair about what to keep and what to loose, also needs to organize them.
 Not just copy and paste.

+Example code in the topic might be modified, for catch up the latest release of pyblish-base.

 ---
 ###### Editor's background